 For most young adults, college is a time of freedom and independence.
-Unfortunately, this newfound freedom has been known to result in some bad choices.
-From driving while intoxicated to possession of a controlled substance, arrests on or near Sam Houston State University campus are commonplace in Walker County.
+Unfortunately, this newfound freedom has been known to result in a bad decision that leads to an arrest.
+From driving while intoxicated to possession of a controlled substance, arrests on or near Sam Houston State University campus are commonplace in Walker County, Texas with an aggressive law enforcement community.

 You do not have to deal with this difficult situation on your own.
-Attorney Doug Murphy is an experienced and board-certified DWI and criminal defense attorney with extensive experience fighting for college students and juveniles throughout Texas.
+Renowned attorney Doug Murphy is Board Certified DWI and Criminal Law Specialist with extensive experience fighting for college students and juveniles in Walker County and throughout Texas.
 To learn more, contact the Doug Murphy Law Firm, P.C. right away.

 Common Criminal Offenses for Sam Houston State Students